Freelance Websites

 3. Size of Network

-As it is common with large freelance networks, you are often faced with stiff competition from people with the same skill set.
-Many freelancers will opt to join the ‘big’ networks, and as a result of this, the site will charge comparably higher commission rates.
+As common with large freelance networks, you are often faced with stiff competition from people with the same skill set.
+Many freelancers will opt to join the ‘big’ networks, and as a result, the site will charge comparably higher commission rates.

-Another challenge associated with large freelance networks is the difficulty of navigating their fully packed platforms in search for the right jobs.
+Another challenge associated with large freelance networks is the difficulty of navigating their fully packed platforms in search of the right jobs.

-Your safest bet of establishing a great and well paying freelance career, therefore, lies with the small freelancing networks.
-This is because you will enjoy lower commission rates as well as less competition, which is a perfect incentive to flourish your career.
+Therefore, your safest bet for establishing an excellent and well-paying freelance career lies with small freelancing networks.
+This is because you will enjoy lower commission rates and less competition, which is a perfect incentive to flourish in your career.

 4. Commission Fee

-The commission fee that freelancing sites charge is another important factor to take into consideration.
-Commission fees are charged directly on your earnings, and thus eat into your profits, and it is, therefore, something you cannot afford to overlook when deciding on which freelance site to join.
+The commission fee that freelancing sites charge is another crucial factor to take into consideration.
+Commission fees are charged directly on your earnings and thus eat into your profits, and it is something you cannot afford to overlook when deciding on which freelance site to join.

-You will need to compare the commission fees across the various platforms you are considering to join.
+You will need to compare the commission fees across the various platforms you are considering joining.
 As a rule, never accept to be charged higher commission fees while there are cheaper alternatives.
 It will also do you more good to steer clear of freelance sites that charge a percentage fee.
-The main reason behind this is that with these sites, the more money you make, the more they take from you.
+The main reason behind this is that the more money you make with these sites, the more they take from you.

 Best Freelance sites for general freelancing jobs

-These are freelance websites having a large market for the various freelance skills in the market.
-They offer countless interesting opportunities for those involved in the freelance business, be it a writer, developer, Virtual Assistant, marketer, or photographer.
-These consist of both sites that offer ‘work-from-home’ jobs as well as those that require on-site work.
+These freelance websites have a large market for various freelance skills in the market.
+They offer countless exciting opportunities for those involved in the freelance business, be it a writer, developer, Virtual Assistant, marketer, or photographer.
+These consist of both sites that offer ‘work-from-home jobs as well as those that require on-site work.

 If you possess more than one freelance skill, these might be the sites to start and land your first gig because of the vast number of jobs posted on their websites.